-- Educative (either completing a Holocaust home study package or visiting the Holocaust museum) • - Punitive (possible suspension) • - Restorative (Restorative conversation held with the perpetrator and the victim by the student manager/wellbeing team.)

-• Well-being support (offered to both perpetrator and victim).
+- Educative - Punitive (possible suspension) - Restorative (Restorative conversation held with the perpetrator and the victim by the student manager/wellbeing team.) - Well-being support (offered to both perpetrator and victim).

 Our Student Wellbeing and Engagement Policy provides more information about the measures we have in place to support diversity and equity.